• The Institute for the Study of Resilience in Youth (ISRY)

 So every child can thrive.

 ISRY was created to promote innovation in youth resiliency and education research.
-We support the health and well-being of young people through building social-emotional competencies and the lens of the Clover Model.
-Our whole child approach informs every project we do.
+We support the health and well-being of young people through building resiliency and the lens of the Clover Model.
+Our whole-child approach informs every project we do.

 Mission and Values

-ISRY supports youth development through connecting science, technology, engineering, and mathematics (STEM) and social-emotional development (SED).
-The development of social and emotional skills that support healthy development and thriving can increase involvement in STEM by fostering relationships through role models and teamwork, building a sense of identity and belonging in STEM, and bringing personal meaning and relevance to STEM (Lyon, Jafri, & St. Louis, 2012; Noam & Shah, 2014).
+ISRY supports youth development through connecting science, technology, engineering, and mathematics (STEM) and resilience.
+The development of skills that support healthy development and thriving can increase involvement in STEM by fostering relationships through role models and teamwork, building a sense of identity and belonging in STEM, and bringing personal meaning and relevance to STEM (Lyon, Jafri, & St. Louis, 2012; Noam & Shah, 2014).

 Research